 Some of that is difficult to cope with, some are too technical and some are cumbersome to incorporate it into your life.
 All, though, have their value.
-Two of the best tools you can use in order to enhance your decisions and your life are the Four Stages of Competence Model and the Covey’s Time Management Matrix.
+Two of the best tools you can use in order to enhance your decisions and your life are the Four Stages of Competency Model and the Covey’s Time Management Matrix.

 Four Stages of Competence Model (Quadrant) – A Decision Tool